The Border Target Operating Model (BTOM)

 Sanitary and Phytosanitary controls are measures which are designed to protect plant, animal, and public health.
 For more information see out article on SPS requirements for moving products of plant and animal origin.

-What is meant by qualifying Northern Ireland goods?
+What is meant by a Qualifying Northern Ireland Good?

 What Is meant by unfettered market access?